 mean flexible and rigid investments of resources made in order to remain competitive in and have an effect to the changing business environment.
 For example, Rolls Royce used scenarios as a base for their strategic decision making.
 This in practical terms meant that “any investment proposal had to take into account how it would be affected by the scenarios and what, if anything, should be done to mitigate or exploit the scenarios; investments that didn’t meet this qualification were rejected”.
 Identifying desirable strategic choices can also reveal a need to form a new vision or goal for the company to replace the old ones.

 Strategic choices should always be in line and support the Vision, the long-term goal of the company, the desirable state in the future.
+Vision should take into account not only the goals of the company, but incorporate the views of its various stakeholders, the externalities it produces, and what is sustainable within the operational environment it creates value in.

 Strategic choices can be made in a way that fits the societal change and impacts it by setting direction of…